 Pros:

-- End-to-end hiring, onboarding, and compliance management
+- End-to-end hiring, onboarding, payroll, and compliance management

 - Global reach across 150+ countries